ppy/osu-wiki/wiki/Tournaments/ATT/2019/en.md

 ![ATT 2019 logo](img/logo.jpg)

-The **Ausu!Taiko Tournament 2019** (**ATT 2019**) was a double-elimination 1v1 osu!taiko tournament hosted by ::{ flag=AU }:: [Jaye](https://osu.ppy.sh/users/4841352).
+The **Ausu!Taiko Tournament 2019** (**ATT 2019**) was a double-elimination 1v1 osu!taiko tournament hosted by ::{ flag=AU }:: ::Jaye::{ user-id=4841352 }.
 The tournament was restricted to players within the Southeast Asian countries only.
 It was the fifth instalment of the Ausu!Taiko Tournament.

 ## Tournament schedule